 Fast forward seven years more years to January 2009.
 We went camping at Dead Vly with Rob and, once again, his venerable wool sweater makes the trip.
 In fact, I don’t think I have ever winter camped with Rob when he didn’t have his wool sweater.

-This past November we camped at Cascade Lake; temperatures were moderate and although he is slightly hidden behind Mark you can clearly see Rob wearing his grey wool sweater.
+When we camped at Cascade Lake in the late fall; temperatures were moderate and although he is slightly hidden behind Mark you can clearly see Rob wearing his grey wool sweater.
 That’s over 10 years of winter camping usage for that same wool sweater!